 High water mark model With this model, the fees are calculated exactly as they are for the Claw-back model, except that in addition to exceeding the performance of its benchmark, a Share Class NAV must be higher than it was the last time a performance fee was paid, or than it was at inception.
 When that is not true, no performance fee is accrued.
 Under the high water mark model a performance fee cannot be charged if the Share Class performance is negative.
-This model is used for Sub-Funds with a cash benchmark.
+For Sub-Funds with a cash benchmark, the high water mark model is used.